arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

   # Show image only in page previews?
   preview_only = false
 +++
-In this tutorial I will explain how to use fontawesome icons in our Angular applications.
+In this tutorial I will explain how to use fontawesome icons in Angular applications.

 First we will learn basic fontawesome icons rendering in Angular and then we will go through some cool fontawesome features like animations,layering,transforming etc..

 {{% toc %}}

-## Installing free version fontawesome icons
+## Installing free version fontawesome icons in Angular

-To install fontawesome icons use the below npm or yarn commands
+To install fontawesome icons in Angular applications use the below npm or yarn commands

 ```
 npm install @fortawesome/fontawesome-svg-core